-Hello there, and thank you for stopping by to find out a bit more about the junior chess clubs I run each week during school term times.
-Please stay a while to read a little about chess as this will help you to choose a junior club or class for your child, so they can join up and start learning to play.
+Hello there mum and dad, and thanks for stopping by to find out a bit more about the two junior chess clubs I run each week during school term times.
+Please stay a while to read a little about chess as this will help you to choose a junior club for your child, so they can join up and start learning to play.

 Chess is an ancient board game that will test your child’s thinking abilities.
 It’s been a favourite game that children have played all over the world for many years.
 New players can start learning at any one of my junior clubs and I accept children from 6 years old.
 There is lots of research that outlines how children that learn and play chess perform better in school, have improved calculating ability, are more imaginative, creative, and self-motivated.

 Chess also helps children to improve their decision-making and problem-solving abilities so they can make better choices.
 Chess challenges both girls & boys to think differently and to explore their ideas to see if they’ll work out.
 And all this makes chess fun, engaging and easy to learn and play.

 When your child joins one of my junior clubs, they’ll learn the basic rules of chess and how each chessman moves and captures.
 Once they become comfortable with this they’ll learn how to start a game and be shown how to attack, defend and a few ‘checkmate’ techniques that help them win games.
 Lessons are conducted using a ‘hang up’ demonstration chessboard as this helps to encourage questions and discussions and also helps to boost their confidence to speak in a group, improve concentration, visualisation and their focusing abilities.